About this Collection

 What data and tools are available to identify species in my area?

 The Service has a number of tools available to help in decision-making processes.
 The Service maintains a list of federal Birds of Conservation Concern.
 If these species are present, we recommend starting with these species to identify and avoid or minimize stressors.
-The Rapid Avian Information Locator (RAIL) tool pools multiple data sources about the presence of bird species within a user-defined location.
-Other tools include the Avian Knowledge Network (AKN), the Service’s Information Planning for Conservation () system, and the Service’s Injury and Mortality Reporting (IMR) system.
+The Rapid Avian Information Locator (RAIL) tool and the Service's Information Planning for Conservation (IPaC) system pool multiple data sources to provide a wealth of information about the bird species within a user-defined location.

 What other resources are there for bird information?